v1ctorio/termpet/readme.md

    --help, -h  show help
 ```

-Termpet ideas is for there to be someone who is always there to help you with small little things from the terminal.
+Termpet is someone who is always there to help you with small little things from the terminal.

 From flipping a coin or playing a rock paper scissors to dispatching a message to Slack (more services to come).